 HMMS is an unincorporated JV between the Centre and SJHC, created to consolidate purchasing, warehousing, distribution and payment processing functions and to provide similar services to other healthcare institutions.
 Operating costs are allocated to the Centre and SJHC based on a predetermined cost-sharing formula and expensed to operations as a purchased service.
-As at March 31, 2022, the Centre owed \$16,913 to HMMS.
+As at March 31, 2023, the Centre owed \$32,466 [2022 - \$16,913] to HMMS.
 This amount is included in accounts payable and accrued charges.
-As at March 31, 2021, HMMS owed \$4,801 to the Centre.
-This amount is included in patient and other accounts receivable.

 HMMS has bank credit facilities consisting of a \$10,000 operating line of credit.
 The Joint Venture Agreement restricts each partner's maximum credit liability based upon the partner's utilization of the JV.
-As at March 31, 2022, the Centre had provided a guarantee for up to \$8,164 in support of the \$10,000 operating line of credit.
+As at March 31, 2023, the Centre had provided a guarantee for up to \$8,170 in support of the \$10,000 operating line of credit.
 In the event that HMMS is unable to fulfil its debt obligations, the Centre will be responsible for the guaranteed amount.
-As at March 31, 2022, HMMS had not drawn on its operating line of credit [2021 - nil].
+As at March 31, 2023, HMMS had not drawn on its operating line of credit [2022 - nil].